 Whether you’re calling, emailing, or sending an owl with a donation letter, you need to take a personalized approach to every single ask.
 Don’t just create one generic, form-fill donation email and insert a new name in each copy.
 Talk to your donors.
 Share your vision.
 Get them on board.
 One at a time.

 And, while you’re tailoring the message, don’t let the ask get buried in the romancing—you do need to appeal to people, but the ask should be straightforward and not cause any room for question.
 If you don’t come right out and ask for donations, they might just assume that you’re updating them on the goings-on and that’s that.

 Once you’ve made the request, you need to make fulfilling it easy.
 Don’t expect people to spend hours trying to figure out where and how to donate, whether to mail a check or donate online, and how to learn where their funds are going.
 Make the process straightforward, and send people directly to a branded, informative donation page that handles the rest for you.

 Don’t Forget Gratitude

 You should respond with thanks to every donation, within 24 to 48 hours.
 People will be more likely to be repeat donors if they feel you’re attentive and appreciative.
-You could even consider creating custom donor signs and hype them up with unique lighted displays and more, taking your thanks to a whole new level.
+You could even consider creating custom donor appreciation walls and signs, taking your thanks to a whole new level.